 Welcome to the website of Zeta Phi Beta Sorority, Inc., Sigma Rho Zeta (SRZ) Chapter located in Cary, North Carolina!
-We expect this year to be filled with excitement as we look forward to celebrating 15 years of Service, Scholarship, Sisterhood, and Finer Womanhood in 2017.
-We thank everyone for their participation and support as we launch this new year of community service!
-Be sure to follow Sigma Rho Zeta on Facebook!
+Our centennial sorority year is in full swing and we look forward to your continued support of our upcoming programs and events.
+Be sure to follow us on Facebook, Instagram and Twitter @CaryZetas.

 Zeta Phi Beta Sorority, Inc. was founded on January 16, 1920 on the campus of Howard University in Washington, DC as the sister organization to Phi Beta Sigma Fraternity.
 Five women chose not to embrace the tenets of established black sororities and chartered Zeta Phi Beta Sorority to encourage the highest standards of scholarship through scientific, literary, cultural and educational programs; promote service projects on college campuses and in the community; foster sisterhood; and exemplify the ideal of Finer Womanhood.
 A private non-profit organization, Zeta Phi Beta Sorority is incorporated in Washington, DC, in the state of Illinois and in Goldsboro, NC.

 Since its inception, the sorority has chronicled a number of “firsts” among the established sororities.
 In addition to being the only organization constitutionally bound to a fraternity, the sorority was the first to charter international chapters, those in Africa and Germany; to form adult and youth auxiliary groups, the Amicae, Archonettes, Amicettes, and Pearlettes; and to organize its internal affairs within a central, national office administered by a paid staff.